ctranstrum/chuck/BUILD.md

 Set the top plate upside down and insert the hex nuts into place in the case.
 Note that there are 9 hex nuts used for the wireless case, and 12 for the wired version.
+If you are using the rectangle case, you will use only one hex nut for this step.

 ![hex nuts](images/hex-nuts.jpg)